railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 The customer then has several options.
 If your customer also has an OpenERP instance, he can easily import the invoice you have sent him, simply by clicking the link.

-It is surprising to see that in the 21rst century, most companies still process Quotations & Invoices manually, mostly by post or e-mail.
+It is surprising to see that in the 21st century, most companies still process Quotations & Invoices manually, mostly by post or email.
 The trend is clearly for personal communication to disregard these legacy media, replacing them with instant messaging, social networks, etc. The Electronic Data Interchange (EDI) platform is here to try opening OpenERP to more modern communication systems, where electronic documents are exchanged and synchronized in real-time between business partners.
-We will initially support a simple EDI mechanism for certain OpenERP documents, like Sales Orders, Purchase Orders and Invoices.
-We defined a simple and modern electronic format (JSON-based) to represent these documents, and we have added import/export capabilities in this format for the corresponding OpenERP business objects.
+Initially, OpenERP will support a simple EDI mechanism for certain OpenERP documents, like Sales Orders, Purchase Orders and Invoices.
+We defined a simple and modern electronic format (JSON-based) to represent these documents, and added import/export capabilities in this format for the corresponding OpenERP business objects.

-The flow will be as follows:
+Below, you find an example of such an EDI flow:

 1. Your company issues a Sales Order, a Purchase Order or an Invoice for a specific partner, let's say Agrolait.